Skip to content

 Click on the map marker to choose to pinpoint a location on the map, or click on the rectangle icon to choose to draw a rectangle around the chosen area for the dataset.

-Map marker to pinpoint a location on the map Rectangle icon to draw a rectangle on the map
+Map markers to pinpoint a location or draw a rectangle on the map

 To draw a rectangle, click once to choose the upper left corner and click a second time to finish with the right lower corner of your chosen area.
 The coordinates update automatically in the fields on the right side.